Let the sun shine later as daylight saving time back Sunday

 Watch for it at 2 a.m. local time Sunday in most of the United States.
 Don’t forget to set your clocks an hour ahead, usually before bed Saturday night, to avoid being late for Sunday morning activities.

-With the annual change, sunlight will extend longer into the evening, but the shine will take longer to emerge in the morning.
+With the annual change, sunlight will extend long into the evening, but the shine will take longer to emerge in the morning.

 No time change is observed in Hawaii, most of Arizona, Puerto Rico, the U.S. Virgin Islands, American Samoa, Guam and the Northern Marianas.